 CW sent with a straight key (no bugs, sideswipers, paddles or keyboards)

 Maximum transmitter output: 100 Watts.

-All contacts must be CW to CW, using a straight key (exceptions may be made for disabled operators who cannot use a straight key).
+All contacts should be CW to CW, using a straight key (exceptions for disabled operators who cannot use a straight key).

 RST / Location / Name / Key / Transmitter / Power